alseekford/alseekford/README.md

 # Hi there, I'm Anne Louise! 👋

-I am a driven, conscientious, and detail-oriented student with significant leadership, communication, and teamwork experience.

 - 📚 I'm currently a student at the University of Virginia School of Data Science pursuing a MS in Data Science
 - 👩🏽‍🎓 I'm a proud William & Mary alumni
 - 👩🏽‍💻 I'm a curious girl, avid puzzle solver